arief25ramadhan/Histopathologic-Cancer-Detection/README.md

 The description of each file is:

-* data_processing.ipynb: explore dataset, crop images, split data into training and validation set
+* 1_data_explore.ipynb: explore dataset, crop images, split data into training and validation set
-* model.ipynb: build, train, plot, and test model
+* 2_model.ipynb: build, train, plot, and test model

 ## Sources